-Approve the establishment of new positions, significant alterations to existing positions and the abolishment of
+a.
+Approve the establishment of new positions, significant alterations to existing positions and the abolishment of positions.

-With the Chief of Staff, inform and consult with the Board on significant personnel matters.
+e.
+With the Chief of Staff, inform the Board of significant personnel matters.

-Oversee the performance of all Church staff, directly or through supervisors, including the performance of day-today duties, the development of and performance towards longer-term goals, resolution of employee grievances, and conducting annual written and oral performance evaluations.
+b.
+Oversee the performance of all Church staff, directly or through supervisors, including the performance of day-to- day duties, the development of and performance towards longer-term goals, resolution of employee grievances, and conducting annual written and oral performance evaluations.

-Work with the Vice-President for Personnel as described previously.
+c.
+Work with the Vice-President for Personnel as described in Section A.2.

 The Personnel Committee is established to assist the Vice-President for Personnel and the Board in the administration of non-Ministerial staff.
 It shall consist of no fewer than four members.
 The Vice President for Personnel shall act as Board liaison for the committee.

-- Participate in UUCSS social events.
-However, unless the event is directly related to their official duties, the staff person will be responsible to pay any fees that nonstaff persons are expected to pay, and will not be paid for the time spent at the event.
+b.
+Participate in UUCSS social events.
+However, unless the event is directly related to their official duties, the staff person will be responsible to pay any fees that non- staff persons are expected to pay, and will not be paid for the time spent at the event.
 If there is uncertainty regarding whether participating in an event relates to official duties, the Chief of Staff will make a final determination.